Distinguished VP Analyst

 On-Demand & Upcoming Webinars

 Prior to joining Gartner, Ms. Karamouzis spent 11 years with a large multinational consulting firm, where she was involved in several service delivery areas, including strategy, process design, system integration, change management and knowledge management.
-In addition, she was a practice director for the strategy consulting practice of a smaller niche consulting firm.
+In addition, she was a practice director for 2 years at a strategy consulting practice of a small niche consulting firm.

 Andersen Consulting, Senior Manager, 11 years